Sri Lanka Armed Forces

 The Sri Lanka Armed Forces is the overall unified military of the Democratic Socialist Republic of Sri Lanka encompassing the Sri Lanka Army, the Sri Lanka Navy, and the Sri Lanka Air Force; they are governed by the Ministry of Defence (MoD).
 The three services have around 346,700 active personnel; conscription has never been imposed in Sri Lanka.
-The Sri Lanka Coast Guard is also under the purview of the Ministry of Defence and its members are all from the Sri Lanka Navy.

-History
+As of 2021 it is the 14th largest military in the world, with 1.46% of the Sri Lankan population actively serving.

+History.

 Sri Lanka has a military history going back to more than 2000 years.
 The roots of the modern Sri Lankan military lead back to the colonial era when the Portuguese, Dutch and British established local militias to support their wars against the local Kingdoms.
 The British created the Ceylon Rifle Regiment during the Kandyan wars.
 Although it had natives in its ranks, it was largely composed of Malays.
 It was disbanded in 1873.

+Imperial service

 The lineage of the Sri Lanka Armed Forces dates back to 1881, when the British created a volunteer reserve on the island named the Ceylon Light Infantry Volunteers.
 Created to supplement the British garrison in Ceylon in the event of an external threat, it gradually increased in size.
 In 1910 it was renamed the Ceylon Defence Force (CDF) and consisted of several regiments.
-The CDF mobilized for home defence in World War I and again in World War II when its units were deployed along with allied forces in Asia and Africa.
-At the end of the war it has grown in size to that of an independent brigade, but was de-mobilized in 1946 and disbanded in 1949.
-In 1937 the Ceylon Naval Volunteer Force was established (later renamed as the Ceylon Royal Naval Volunteer Reserve (CRNVR)), it was mobilized for war in 1939 and was incorporated into the Royal Navy.
+The CDF mobilised for home defence in World War I and again in World War II when its units were deployed along with allied forces in Asia and Africa.
+At the end of the war it has grown in size to that of an independent brigade, but was demobilised in 1946 and disbanded in 1949.
+In 1937 the Ceylon Naval Volunteer Force was established (later renamed as the Ceylon Royal Naval Volunteer Reserve (CRNVR)), it was mobilised for war in 1939 and was incorporated into the Royal Navy.